melkerraad/ScheffleraMonitor/README.md

 s.send(package)

-# Explain your code!
-Transmitting the data / connectivity
+# Transmitting the data / connectivity

 How is the data transmitted to the internet or local server?
 Describe the package format.
 All the different steps that are needed in getting the data to your end-point.
 Explain both the code and choice of wireless protocols.